Category Archives: Ebb Tide

 “Stay where you are.
 Don’t be the dog.”

-In that instant Jimmy instantly understood they were from Montreal.
+In that moment Jimmy understood they were from Montreal.
 He understood they had found him.
-He understood his life was in mortal danger.
-He didn’t reach for the Colt.
-38. There was no point in trying.
+He understood his life was in danger.
+He didn’t reach for the handgun.
+There was no point in trying.
 If he tried, he would be as dead as the dog in no time flat.

-“What you need to do, Jimmy, is print another batch of bills for us,” the man said, taking a picture of the counterfeiter.
+“What you need to do, Jimmy, is print another batch of bills for us,” the man said, taking a picture of the counterfeiter with his camera.
 “If you don’t, what happened to your dog will happen to you.
 The sooner you print them, the better.
-We are going to find whoever stole our first batch and take care of that business.
-When we do, we will be back to get what is ours before we leave this shitty island.
+In the meantime, we are going to find whoever stole our first batch and take care of that business.
+When we do, we will be back to get what is ours before we leave.
 Do you understand?”

 “I understand,” Jimmy said.